RadeonOpenCompute/ROCm_Documentation/Programming_Guides/Opencl-programming-guide.rst

 ******************
 This extension adds the following built-in functions to the OpenCL language.
 Note: For OpenCL scalar types, n = 1; for vector types, it is {2, 4, 8, or 16}.

-..note:: in the following, n denotes the size, which can be 1, 2, 4, 8, or 16; [i] denotes the indexed element of a vector, designated 0 to n-1.
+..
+Note:::: in the following, n denotes the size, which can be 1, 2, 4, 8, or 16; [i] denotes the indexed element of a vector, designated 0 to n-1.

  | Built-in function: amd_pack